Hawaiian Margarita Cocktail

 To make a frozen margarita mocktail, just do the same as above, but use the mocktail ingredients instead.

-Check out my Amazon US Party Supplies Shop for some great products and supplies for a Tropical Hawaiian Party Luau!
+Check out our Party Supplies Shop on Amazon UK and on Amazon.com for great products and supplies for a Tropical Hawaiian Party Luau!

 Hawaiian Margarita Party Punch